|

 Source: Enterprise Florida

+IV.
 Florida Companies in Japan

 With the easing of regulations, many Florida companies are successfully doing business in Japan.
 Florida companies are finding opportunities in areas such as high technology, food, hardware and other industries.
-The Japan External Trade Organization (JETRO) can assist companies interested in doing business in Japan .
+The Japan External Trade Organization (JETRO) can assist companies interested in doing business in Japan.

 Select Florida Companies in Japan